 Are you throwing a Christmas party, or bringing an agency in to the office for specialized, in-person training?
 Internal event planning is almost always on the shoulders of the office manager, and there’s just no way to automate this particular task and have it done well.

 Office managers are typically the ones doling out tasks to other team members, and even though you can fall back on employee scheduling software, specific task delegation should typically be done personally.

 Whenever possible, it’s best to consider your individual team members’ strengths and preferences, and then divide up tasks based on this information alongside fairness.
 It may even make sense, for example, to hand out leads to specific salespeople based on their experience level and the personality of the leads in question.
 This is something that automation just can’t do for you.

 Office management consists of an enormous number of tasks to keep up with, so automation can be your best friend as long as you’re using it correctly.
-It’s essential to know the difference between what should or shouldn’t be automated, and saving your time and energy for what you need to be hands-on with yourself.
+It’s essential to know the difference between what should and shouldn’t be automated in order to save time and energy for the things you already know you’ll need to be hands-on with yourself.
 This will improve your day and ultimately help the entire office run smoother.
 Who wouldn’t want that?